morpho-org/metamorpho/README.md

 - Revoke the pending cap of the market with the `revokePendingCap` function (this can also be done by the guardian).
 - Set the cap of the market to 0 with the `submitCap` function.
+  To ensure that submit cap does not revert because of a pending cap, it is recommended to batch the two previous transactions, for example using the multicall function of MetaMorpho.
 - Withdraw all the supply of this market with the `reallocate` function.
   If there is not enough liquidity on the market, remove the maximum available liquidity with the `reallocate` function, then put the market at the beginning of the withdraw queue (with the `updateWithdrawQueue` function).
 - Once all the supply has been removed from the market, the market can be removed from the withdraw queue with the `updateWithdrawQueue` function.